-Times for the dolphin experiences depend on, if, and when the dolphins visit the beach.
-Between 7:45am and 12 noon up to 4 mature female dolphins can be offered fish the first three times they visit.
-If the dolphins visit more than three times or after 12 noon they will not be fed.
+Only a select group of five mature females are offered fish.
+If they visit more than three times or after 12 noon they will not be fed.
 It is best to arrive early as dolphin experiences may finish well before noon.
-There are days when the dolphins choose not to visit the beach.
+Although rare, there are days when the dolphins do not visit the beach.

-Instructions for enjoying the Monkey Mia dolphin experience:
+To enjoy the Monkey Mia dolphin experience:

 - Please meet the rangers on the boardwalk for a briefing at 7:45am.